-In 2014 the race was part of the Danish Post Cup and thus one of the selection races for the stage race Tour of Denmark.
-In 2015 over again part of the Post Cup.
+For years, the race has been a UCI-race (international) with the participation of World Tour teams.
+In 2014 the race became a part of the Danish Cup series and thus one of the races used for selection for the stage race PostNord Danmark Rundt - Tour of Denmark.

 In 2021 the race is once again a UCI-race.
 The race, with its 196 km is defined by its exhausting and demanding gravel road pavements with a total length of about 30 km, which often creates a big elimination of the peloton.
 The wind of western Jutland will furthermore influence the race.
 Because of the many gravel road pavements, the race has gotten the nickname "a spring day on the moors" with a hidden tribute to Paris-Roubaix with the nickname "a spring day in hell"